iMoneyTech/drupal-imoney-challenge/README.md

-# iMoney Drupal Camp Manila 2014 Challenge!
+# iMoney & Drupal Challenge!

 Welcome!
 You are probably here because you have set your mind to embark on an exciting career with iMoney!
 We are looking for Senior Drupal Developers who are able to mix and match the different contrib modules, write glue code modules, and build custom modules if no solution is available.